niekvanderlaan/information-retrieval-qwerty/Topics.md

 <h4> Narrative: </h4>
 A relevant item will specify the country, the involved species, and steps taken to save the species.

-<h2> Railway accidents </h2>

-<h4> Description: </h4>
-What are the causes of railway accidents throughout the world?

-<h4> Narrative: </h4>
-A relevant document provides data on railway accidents of any sort (i.e., locomotive, trolley, streetcar) where either the railroad system or the vehicle or pedestrian involved caused the accident.
-Documents that discuss railroading in general, new rail lines, new technology for safety, and safety and accident prevention are not relevant, unless an actual accident is described.

 <h2> Teenage pregnancy </h2>